obisconcept/neos-gmaps/README.md

 # neos-gmaps
-A Neos CMS package to add Google Maps as node for Neos 3.0
+A Neos CMS package to add Google Maps as node

 ## Installation
 Add the package in your site package composer.json